baileyhsu/Spin-Orbit-Effect-in-Semiconductors/README.md

 numerical evolution of wave function where no analytical solution is available.
 Again, the numerical evolution relies on the use of Trotter's formula within short time approximations.

+It should be noted in matlab, I have also calculated the case where a simple harmonic oscillator potential is present on top of the spin-orbit interactions.

 ## Publication
 - ["Spin dynamics for wave packets in Rashba systems"](http://journals.aps.org/prb/abstract/10.1103/PhysRevB.83.041404) - *Bailey C. Hsu and Jean-François S. Van Huele*